nicksnlp/arthunt/README.md

 1. Wildcard search, bugs fixed.
 2. Boolean search, bugs fixed.
 3. The structure of the project: the functions are moved into a class GallerySearch within gallery_search.py, from where the call of the web_scraping.py and data_visualization.py are initiated.
 4. The main flask_app.py handles the html, and feeds the url-link and the query from user into the gallery_search.py.
+(This way way the project can be easier handled by web hosting environments, and/or incorporated into other applications).
 5. Scraping data is saved into an external scraped_data.json, as a dictionary.
 If it is not present there, the new scraping is initiated (may take around 5 minutes to complete).
 6. "Scrape the WEB again" button on the loading page.
 Removes the data, initiates the new scraping process.
+If process succeeds, back-up data gets also updated.
 7. Old plot-files are deleted on restart and/or after new scraping initiated.
 8. Project is deployed on [nicksnlp.pythonanywhere.com](http://nicksnlp.pythonanywhere.com/).
 9. Queries preprocessing added.
 It removes unknown words, "and"/"or" at the beginning or the end of a query, and separates brackets with spaces.
 9. Structure of the function self.search has been modified.
 10. Lemmatisation improved in search modes Relevance + Wildcard.

-This way the project can be easier handled by web hosting environments, and/or incorporated into other applications.

 POSSIBLE FUTURE IMPROVEMENTS: